richelbilderbeek/teaching/docs/papers/flat_course_fee/README.md

 those course assistants are sent away, back to their regular jobs.

+Taking a look at the literature, we know that a having course fee (versus a course being free), will have an impact, as 75% of MOOC participants state that having no fees is 'influential' for their enrollment `[Clow, 2013]`.

+there is no research (to
+the best of my knowledge) that helps us predict the effect of a flat course fee on registration numbers.
+The closest relevant paper is by Han and colleagues that investigate enrollment rate for variable pricing of online courses.
+Based on emperical evidence and assuming a market where online and traditional courses compete, they found that per 10% price increase, there are 15-18% less enrollments `[Han et al., 2019]`.

+`[Howarth et al., 2016]`

-Taking a look at the literature, a similar case is decribed by the massive open online course (MOOC) provider Coursera, that also struggled with more people registering than being active `[Goli et al., 2022]`.
+A similar case is
+decribed by the massive open online course (MOOC) provider Coursera, that also struggled with more people registering than being active `[Goli et al., 2022]`.
 They tested out a flat course fee, as well as a certificate.
 The paper, however, does not provide data on how these interventions changed the number of registrations.

 It does show that a course fee increased *engagement* (i.e. those that attend do spend more time on the platform) of